-The first mile was a little faster than I intended, so I slowed down a bit for fear of hitting the wall way to early.
-Passing my mile 3 I realized that even with walking twice I was running slightly faster than a 9 minute mile.
+The first mile was a little faster than I intended, so I slowed down a bit for fear of hitting the wall way too early.
+Passing my mile 3 I realized that even with walking twice I was running slightly faster than a 9-minute mile.
 This revelation amazed me.
-I truly anticipated more of ten to eleven minute mile, being as I did not have the training volume.
-To be running so easily at this speed, was a confidence booster to say the least.
+I truly anticipated more of a ten to an eleven-minute mile, being as I did not have the training volume.
+To be running so easily at this speed, was a confidence booster, to say the least.

 Everything seemed to be rolling along just fine.
 For the majority of the race, I was listening to a custom station on Slacker radio, calculating times, chatting with runners and just enjoying the sights.

-My times consistently were 9 minute miles, so I decided to modify my strategy to include just that.
+My times consistently were 9-minute miles, so I decided to modify my strategy to include just that.
 The test would be what would my half marathon time be.
 The voice inside me kept insisting I had at least a half marathon in me.
-However, the test would be afterwards.
+However, the test would be afterward.
 In the meantime, I needed validation that I could sustain this strategy for at least half the race.

 Assessing my body after that, I only noticed some slight tightening of my hip-flexors.
 Everything else felt great.

 As I passed mile 16, I was still amazed at how I felt.
-I still stuck to the strategy, and had not walked except for where my strategy called for it.
+I still stuck to the strategy and had not walked except for where planned.

 The real pain hit at mile 21.
 My quads screamed, my hamstrings ached and my calves were on fire.
 I kept fueling with what was on the course, which luckily included some bananas.
 The potassium seemed to relieve a little of the pain but not the tightness.

 I picked up the pace a bit at mile 25.
 The pain was intensifying.
 Luckily, so was the perseverance, and the reminders of all the times encouraging clients, to run through the pain.
 That it isn’t about knocking down the obstacles of life.
-It was about how many obstacles life could throw and you still keep moving forward.
+It was about how many obstacles life could throw but to still keep moving forward.
 Pain was just another obstacle.